Imvertor/Imvertor-Maven/README.md

 Imvertor may be compiled as a Java application.
 It will not run "out of the box".
 You need to add configuration files.

+<i>The following guidelines need revision.
+This is planned for june 2018.</i>

 Let's suppose you installed imvertor at
 <pre> %installdir% = D:\projects\gitprojects\Imvertor-Maven </pre>